djcolon/helder_uk/content/about/index.md

 get insulted.

 As I grew up I played with many different things.
-I built simple websites with html/css and eventually php and Javascript.
+I built simple websites with HTML/CSS and eventually PHP and JavaScript.
 I built tools and little games for my graphing calculator and modded Morrowind and the Half-Life games.

-After highschool I went off to the Delft University of Technology to study mechanical engineering.
+After high-school I went off to the Delft University of Technology to study mechanical engineering.
 In the end my life took a turn and I never worked as a mechanical engineer, but engineering is engineering, and the overlap between the fields is substantial.